zonemaster/zonemaster/docs/specifications/functional-tests/Behavior-TP/behavior07.md

 2. If the output from the CLI does not verify the IDN domain as in the case of normal domain names, then the test fails

-### Outcome(s)

-If the test returns FAIL, then the engine is not capable of verifying IDN 2.0 domains

 ### Appendix
 ```
 zonemaster-cli café.fr